 How Is It Addictive?

 Cannabidiols bind to receptors in the body, taking the place of neurotransmitters, and changing the chemistry of the brain.
 Over time, the body adapts and adjusts, and more cannabidiols build up along the spine and around the central nervous system.
+Quite simply, this leads to Marijuana addiction.

 While cannabis doesn’t typically cause the painful flu-like withdrawal symptoms of opiates it can cause withdrawal symptoms.
 For most users, these symptoms are almost purely psychological, as the brain adapts to reduced dopamine stimulation.
 As a result, long-term users who quit will experience irritability, anxiety, depression, restlessness, insomnia, and likely weight loss.